Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines2.md

     print(result)
     ```

-    1. We chose to set `#!Python run_static=False` here to disable the static calculation that is normally carried out in this workflow.
+    1. We chose to set `#!Python slab_static_job=None` here to disable the static calculation that is normally carried out in this workflow.

 === "Covalent"